pombredanne/https-github.com-z88dk-z88dk.wiki-/Library-in-Depth.md

 Drivers are allowed to change any registers except ix and iy unless otherwise documented.

 The above is an abstract base class driver implemented in the library.
-The entire driver can be found in https://github.com/z88dk/z88dk/tree/master/libsrc/_DEVELOPMENT/drivers/character/character_00/input.
+The entire driver can be found in [input driver](https://github.com/z88dk/z88dk/tree/master/libsrc/_DEVELOPMENT/drivers/character/character_00/input).

 If your driver properly ignores messages that do not apply and implements messages from the list above that do apply, your driver is finished.
 This is the .asm file mentioned in the last section.
 The message functions are placed in the driver's subdirectory and the list file will list all of the driver's source files.
 The last piece is the .m4 macro that will allow the driver to be instantiated as a file in the CRT.
 This is discussed in the **Driver Instantiation** topic below.